baudelaine/ocp-esx/README.md

 ### Get cluster vms DHCP ip address

-> :bulb: Wait for all cluster vms to be up and display its DHCP address in the **3rd column**
+> :warning: Wait for all cluster vms to be up and display its DHCP address in the **3rd column**
 > You may need to run script several times.

 	$WORKDIR/getVMAddress.sh | sed '/ctl-ocp/d' | tee $WORK_DIR/vms